-Often, the goal is ill-gotten financial plunder, but sometimes it isn’t.
-An intruder can download your company’s proprietary and confidential information, make it public, leak it to competitors or the media and ultimately ruin your reputation.
-They can manipulate data in any number of ways.
+Often, the goal is ill-gotten financial booty, but sometimes it isn’t.
+An intruder can download your company’s proprietary and confidential information, make it public, leak it to competitors, the media and WikiLeaks, and ruin your reputation.
+He can manipulate data in any number of ways.

-Of course, this threat exists in any network, any server and even any workstation — but the threat may be even greater in the cloud.
-With more to gain, there’s a greater likelihood your data will be targeted.
+Of course, this threat exists in any network, any server, and even any workstation, but the threat may be even greater in the cloud.
+With more to gain, there is a greater likelihood that your data will be targeted.

-Truly professional cloud providers no doubt provide multiple layers of security, sophisticated encryption and intelligent monitoring systems to warn of attacks.
+The cloud provider no doubt provides multiple layers of security, sophisticated encryption and intelligent monitoring systems to warn of attacks.
 Yet, these breaches still happen.